ballerina-attic/ballerina-awslambda-deployment/README.md

 ### AWS Access/Secret Key Generation

 Now having an active AWS account.
 You will need to create a access key / secret key pair.
-The instruction in doing this can be found [here] (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
+The instruction in doing this can be found [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
 Note down the access key and the secret key in a secured place.

 ### AWS Lambda Role Generation